-FCSS funds are allocated to the "Reimaging the Social Services Community in Edmonton through a Social Justice Lens" programs and the "Too Critical to Fail - Nonprofit Resilience In Edmonton" program.
+FCSS funds are allocated to the "Reimaging the Social Services Community in Edmonton through a Social Justice Lens" program and the "Ethno-Cultural Capacity Building Collaborative" program.
 The funds are spent on eligible direct costs used to operate these programs.
-Hourly time an employee charges to work on the program is allocated to personal expenses.
+Hourly time an employee charges to work on the programs is allocated to personal expenses.
 A percentage of the Organization's rent is allocated to occupancy costs.
-Supplies purchased to operate the program are allocated to program supplies.
+Supplies purchased to operate the programs are allocated to programs supplies.

-11. Financial instruments
+10. Financial instruments